maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 #### `webPreload`

 Electron provides a `webview` component which is used for the rendering of tabs.
 This can be given a js file to be executed in a controlled fashion in a tab _before_ the content is loaded.
-This is how we inject SAFE APIs into the dom, eg. This all happens in `webPreload`.
+This is how we inject Safe APIs into the dom, eg. This all happens in `webPreload`.

-It also sets up a more generic reducer, `remoteCalls`, which is used by SAFE or other browser APIs to register promises which can be executed in another process (`background`, eg) and then fulfilled via the redux store (responing to `remoteCall` actions!).
+It also sets up a more generic reducer, `remoteCalls`, which is used by Safe or other browser APIs to register promises which can be executed in another process (`background`, eg) and then fulfilled via the redux store (responing to `remoteCall` actions!).

 #### `background.process`